At which campus can I study this program?

 Program Educational Objectives

-The overall educational objective of the Mechanical Engineering program is to help prepare our graduates to succeed and provide leadership in a range of career paths.
+The overall educational objective of the Mechanical Engineering program is to help prepare our graduates to succeed and provide leadership in a range of career paths within their first five years.
 To that end we endeavor to maintain and continuously improve a curriculum that prepares our graduates to:

 - Grow as leaders while maintaining the highest societal responsibility and ethical standards in the global workplace.

-- Develop innovative solutions through effective communication, collaboration, inclusivity, and teamwork.
+- Develop thoughtful solutions through effective communication, collaboration, inclusivity, and teamwork.

 - Seek advancement in their knowledge and careers through continuing technical and/or professional studies.